Kaushik-Ss/WiFi-Login-Automation/readme.md

 - $ Cd to the cloned location and do $python main.py
 ## How to use - Method 2
 - Run the lastest version
-- Note Open main.py in IDLE or referred IDE and proceed to **line 107 and pass username and password as arguments to connect function** (here replace it with rollno and pwd where in case mine is '20I224' and '20I224', **pass the username and password as string**
+- Note Open main.py in IDLE or referred IDE and proceed to **line 107 and pass username and password as arguments to connect function** (here replace it with rollno and pwd where in case mine is '20I224' and '20I224', **pass the username and password as string.**
 <img src="https://user-images.githubusercontent.com/75175772/171410407-5543dc02-49b0-4d69-bff5-94db3e70b7ec.png" alt="click_run" width="400"/>
 This can still be automated with While True, sleep and occassional pinging to check connection establishment, try except blocks for better debugging, I haven't implemented this as this was done to showcase rapid prototyping.
 The files in documentation folder is used for understanding the flow of various builds.

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FKaushik-Ss%2FPSG-Tech-Hostel-WiFi-Login-Automated&count_bg=%237CFF18&title_bg=%23A83636&icon=&icon_color=%234D2121&title=Total+Visitors&edge_flat=true)](https://hits.seeyoufarm.com)